F1 start time: When is the Abu Dhabi Grand Prix?

-F1 start time: When is the Abu Dhabi Grand Prix and which TV channel is it on?
+F1 start time: When is the Abu Dhabi Grand Prix and which TV channel is it on today?

 All you need to know ahead of the Abu Dhabi Grand Prix this weekend as Lewis Hamilton and Max Verstappen settle the F1 title race at the Yas Marina Circuit